SFStefenon/Synthetic_ED/README.md

 ---

-## Synthetic Objects using Generative AI
+## Synthetic Objects Using Generative AI

 The application of the proposed method is based on the generation of synthetic objects using generative artificial intelligence (AI) models.
 In particular, generative adversarial networks (GANs), conditional GANs (cGANs), diffusion, and conditional diffusion (c_diffusion) models are considered.
 The original annotations are converted to a CSV file to automate their loading to generative AI models (using this [Algorithm 1](https://colab.research.google.com/github/SFStefenon/synthetic_ED/blob/main/save_CSV_file_from_images_annotated.ipynb)).